 2009 (approx.) - Intelligence sources identify the area of Pakistan where the courier and his brother live.

-August 2010 - U.S. intelligence sources identify the Abbottabad compound as the home of the courier and his brother.
-The men have no obvious means of affording a $1 million home.
+August 2010 - US intelligence sources identify the Abbottabad compound as the home of the courier and his brother, men who have no obvious means of affording a $1 million home.

 September 2010 - The CIA informs President Barack Obama that bin Laden may be living in the Abbottabad compound.
 They base this on the size and price tag of the compound as well as the elaborate security.